Third suspect wanted in death of Spartanburg Co. man found in burned car

 SPARTANBURG COUTNY, S.C.
-(WSPA) – A third suspect is wanted in the death of a Spartanburg County man found in a burned car.
+(WSPA) – A third suspect is wanted in the death of a Spartanburg County man who was found in a burned car last month.

-The Spartanburg County Sheriff’s Office said third suspect has been identified for his involvement in the homicide of Lamar Douglas Jones on Nov.
-14, 2021, on Blanchard Rd. and he is the half-brother of Jaylan Whiteside.
+We previously reported the Spartanburg County Coroner’s Office and sheriff’s office investigators were initially called to Carolina Country Club Rd. near Blanchard Rd. for a report of a crash Saturday, Nov.
+13. Residents of Blanchard Rd called 911 to report a car had just wrecked into a tree, according to the Spartanburg County Sheriff’s Office.

+The complainants told deputies they didn’t find anyone in or near the vehicle.
+Responding fire department personnel discovered another vehicle, a stolen car, burning on the side of Blanchard Rd. a short distance up the road.

 According to the sheriff’s office, English has active warrants for armed robbery, possession of a weapon during the commission of a violent crime, accessory after the fact of murder, arson – third degree, and possession of a stolen vehicle.